Original article / research

 Materials and Methods: This cross-sectional study was conducted at Government Kilpauk Medical College, Tamil Nadu, India from November 2017-April 2018.
-One hundred and thirty nine recently diagnosed T2DM patients aged between 30-60 years of both sex, who were on oral hypoglycemic drugs for less than three months duration were included in the study.
-The patients were grouped into three groups according to their vitamin D levels, Group 1 Vitamin D deficient- 52 patients (≤20 ng/mL), Group 2- Insufficient Vitamin D -33 patients (>20-30 ng/mL), Group 3- Vitamin D sufficient-54 patients (>30 ng/mL).
-Fasting and 2 hour postprandial glucose, 25 hydroxy cholecalciferol and HbA1c were estimated.
+One hundred and thirty nine recently diagnosed T2DM patients aged between 30-60 years of both sex, who were on oral hypoglycaemic drugs for less than three months duration were included in the study.
+The patients were grouped into three groups according to their vitamin D levels, Group 1- Vitamin D deficient- 52 patients (≤20 ng/mL), Group 2- Insufficient Vitamin D- 33 patients (>20-30 ng/mL), Group 3- Vitamin D sufficient- 54 patients (>30 ng/mL).
+Fasting and two hour postprandial glucose, 25 hydroxy cholecalciferol and HbA1c were estimated.
 Statistical analysis was performed using analysis of variance (ANOVA) and Pearson’s correlation.

 |[ FULL TEXT ] | [ ]|